New Colorado Crime Prevention Bill Unveiled As Neighbors Demand Stronger Involuntary Commitment Laws

 “I’m demanding more action to clean up streets.”

 Half of the $15 million will go toward recruiting officers of color.
-Senators Janet Buckner, a Democrat, and John Cooke, a Republican, say the bill will help improve the relationship between police and communities of color.
+State Sen. Janet Buckner, a Democrat, and state Sen. John Cooke, a Republican, say the bill will help improve the relationship between police and communities of color.

 “My main goal as a sheriff was to build trust with my community,” said Cooke, who served as the Weld County Sheriff before becoming a state lawmaker.